shawnlxf/mkdocs/docs/MDN-Learn/html-1.md

         </a>
         ```

-??? note "URLs and paths"
+??? abstract "URLs and paths"

     * URL(Uniform Resource Locator)